 My husband LOVES Pie!
 And I mean LOVES!
 He craves it all the time and secretly hopes I make it for every special occasion and party.
 And I like pie, but I’m more of a cake and dessert bars girl, so my first thought is never to make pie.

 My mom, though, has been making pies for as long as I can remember, because my dad actually loves them too.
 You can imagine how happy the hubby was when he came into the family knowing my mom loved to make pie, and especially one of his favs – Coconut Cream Pie!

 She recently made a new version of Coconut Cream Pie, and it was a hit with all the men in the family.
-We wanted to make sure we shared it with all of you in case you loved this pie as well.
 It’s great any time of year, but my family loves to make it for Thanksgiving (along with all the other classic pie recipes).

 For more classic pie recipes, check out:

 - ¼ teaspoon salt